eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 policy initiatives in the field of digital identity wallets, electronic identification means and trust services;
 - advising the Commission in the preparation of draft implementing and delegated acts;
-- supporting supervisory bodies in the implementation of the EUDI Regulation;
+- supporting Supervisory Bodies in the implementation of the EUDI Regulation;
 - organising peer reviews of electronic identification schemes;
 - engaging with the Commission and other relevant stakeholders to develop a [common Union Toolbox](https://digital-strategy.ec.europa.eu/en/policies/eudi-wallet-toolbox);